Incredibly sadly, Brody died on 16th February 2023. His mission goes on as a tribute and legacy for a beautiful, inspirational little boy.

 It’s obviously incredibly difficult to see our beautiful Brody so poorly, but we pull together as a loving family to get through.
 Declan, now 13, is the most wonderful big brother and completely dotes on Brody just as I do.

-I’m a member of Affinity Choir, Stockport who are already planning to support Brody’s Mission which is heart-warming.
+I’m a member of Affinity Choir, Stockport who are wonderfully supporting Brody’s Mission which is heart-warming.

 People’s kindness, support and understanding can make such a difference.